Benediktbeuern Abbey: Secularisation 1803

 In the course of the disposal of the library and archives, there came to light the manuscript of the Carmina Burana, a 13th-century collection of songs by wandering scholars.
 The manuscript, also known as the Codex Buranus, is also now in the Bayerische Staatsbibliothek.

 From secularisation to 1930

-The abbey premises were acquired by Josef von Utzschneider, who in 1805 set up an experimental glassworks here, known as the Optical Institute.
+The abbey premises were acquired by Joseph von Utzschneider, who in 1805 set up an experimental glassworks here, known as the Optical Institute.
 He was joined by Joseph von Fraunhofer, who was able here among other things to develop flawless or "waveless" flint glass and discover the Fraunhofer lines which have become of importance in the development of spectroscopic analysis.

 In 1818 the Bavarian State took over the buildings, which from then on were used for military purposes, initially as a stud-farm for the rearing and training of cavalry horses, and thereafter as a barracks, invalid home, military convalescent home and prison.

 In 1901 Freiherr von Kramer-Klett, the restorer of several Bavarian monasteries, offered five and one-half million marks for the property, but was met by a demand for twelve millions, which he refused.

 In 1925 the former abbey brewery was closed.